MK2112/any_to_any.py/README.md

    - Halt the web application by pressing `CTRL+C` in the terminal you started it from

 ### Command Line Interface
- - Use the following command to convert e.g. MP4 files MP3:<br>`python any_to_any.py -i /path/to/mp4s -o /path/to/save/files -f mp3 -q high -d`
- - Use the following command to merge e.g. MP4 files with equally named MP3 files:<br>`python any_to_any.py -i /path/to/files -o /path/to/save/files -m -d`
- - Use the following command to start the web interface:<br>`python any_to_any.py -w`
  - Parameters, all of which are optional:
    - `-i` or `--input`: Directory containing MP4 files to be converted.
 If not provided, the directory from where script is called will be used
    - `-f` or `--format`: File format of desired output, either `mp3`, `flac`, `wav`, `ogg`, `m4a`, `weba`, `jpg`, `png`, `gif`, `bmp`, `webp`, `mp4`, `webm`, `mov`, `mkv`, `avi`, or mp4 codecs like `h265`, `h264`, `xvid`, `mpeg4`, `av1` and `vp9`